SyncGM/console/README.md

   **NOTE:** New macros added to the MACRO_DIR directory while the game is run in test mode will not be found automatically.
-If this occurs, you will have to manually rebuild the macro listing by calling the 'Console.load_macros' method.
+If this occurs, you will have to manually rebuild the macro listing by calling the `Console.load_macros` method.
 Once called, all detected macros will be added to the @macros hash.

   **NOTE:** Two macros have special functionality: 'setup' and 'teardown'.
 The